 What are some ways I can learn to control my temper?

 The best way to control your temper depends on you.
 There is no quick fix.
-Every person needs to take time to think about what works for him or her.
+Every person needs to take time to think about what works for them.

 Here are some helpful ideas: